xaviachristi/earthquake-monitor/pipeline/README.md

 - This script connects to AWS, builds the defined image and pushes it to an ECR.
 - The script has been left as an example and utilises credentials that are personal.
 - The script is actually derived from the AWS ECR push commands.
-- You can find your version of these commands by creating and ECR and selecting push commmands in the console.
+- You can find your version of these commands by creating and ECR and selecting push commands in the console.
 - If you want to use the example script you will need to replace as follows:
 ```sh
 aws ecr get-login-password --region eu-west-2 | docker login --username AWS --password-stdin <aws-account-uri>